itmat/Normalization/README.md

 Create a file &lt;file of input forward fa/fq files> with full path of input forward fa or forward fq files.

-       e.g. the <file of input forward fa/fq files> file should look like this: path/to/STUDY/READS/Sample_1/fwd.fq
+       e.g. the <file of input forward fa/fq files> file should look like this: path/to/Sample_1.fwd.fq/fa
-            path/to/STUDY/READS/Sample_2/fwd.fq
+            path/to/Sample_2.fwd.fq/fa
-            path/to/STUDY/READS/Sample_3/fwd.fq
+            path/to/Sample_3.fwd.fq/fa
-            path/to/STUDY/READS/Sample_4/fwd.fq
+            path/to/Sample_4.fwd.fq/fa

 #####E. Install [sam2cov](https://github.com/khayer/sam2cov/)
 This is an optional step.
 You can use sam2cov to create coverage files and upload them to a Genome Browser.
 Currently, sam2cov only supports reads aligned with RUM or STAR.
+Please make sure you have the lastest version of sam2cov.

      git clone https://github.com/khayer/sam2cov.git
      cd sam2cov